 One of the best customer service solutions is Salesforce Desk.
-Desk.com is an out-of-the-box customer service app that works together with other Salesforce solutions to provide a 360 degree view of each customer.
+Desk.com is an out-of-the-box customer service app that works together with other Salesforce solutions to provide a 360-degree view of each customer.
 Here are a few ways in which it helps to improve customer satisfaction.

-Customer journey — as mentioned, the modern customer is looking for a personalized, unified 1-to-1 journey.
+Customer journey — as mentioned, the modern customer is looking for a personalised, unified 1-to-1 journey.
 They want a perfect blend of the digital and physical.
 For example, when someone buys something in a brick and mortar store, they can go home and use their app to answer any questions that they have about the product, receiving the same answers as they would in person.
-This works in the other direction as well, with services such as “click and collect.”
+This works in the other direction as well, with services such as “click and collect."

-Self service — over 90 percent of consumers now expect a brand or organization to offer a self-service customer support portal.
+Self service — over 90 percent of consumers now expect a brand or organisation to offer a self-service customer support portal.
 This kind of app benefits both businesses and customers, by empowering them to help themselves.

 4. Cohesive communication across departments — by working with other Salesforce apps, such as marketing and sales, Desk can provide a full view of each customer and make sure that nothing — and no one — is lost in transition.

 5. Manage productivity — it also includes agent productivity tools to help with organisation and time management.